Why wait to change the world?

-Listed in the top tier of national universities, UC climbed 27 spots in the U.S.News & World Report rankings over the past five years—no other institution in the top 130 has risen as much.
-UC boasts 50 programs ranked among the top 50 in the nation and many more that are highly selective.
+Listed in the top tier of national research universities, Cincinnati boasts highly selective programs.
 With an academic master plan focused on attracting the best and brightest, our class profile, retention numbers, and graduation rates are strong and continue to rise.

 Find your niche

-With more than 400 student organizations, 100+ learning communities, and a robust first-year experience program, UC provides new students with all the tools they need to successfully transition to college life.
-Welcome Weekend, Convocation, and many other first-year initiatives are specifically designed to create opportunities for friendships.
-It’s all about building a small-college feel without giving up big-time opportunities.
-It’s about nearly 44,000 students calling UC “home.”
+With over 600 student organizations, 100+ learning communities, and a robust first-year experience program, Cincinnati provides new students with all the tools they need to successfully transition to college life.
+Welcome Weekend, Convocation, and many other first-year initiatives are specifically designed to create opportunities for friendship.
+It’s all about building a small-college feel without giving up big-time opportunities—and it’s why nearly 46,000 students call the University of Cincinnati “home.”

-Approximately 80% of UC freshmen live on campus.
-And no wonder—UC residence halls aren’t your parents’ dorm rooms.
-Fully furnished with air conditioning, cable TV, and high-speed Internet, many include kitchenettes and offer suite-style accommodations and panoramic vistas.
-In addition, living communities are available for first-generation college students, honors students, student-athletes, and those with other special interests, as well as students grouped by academic discipline such as nursing, engineering, or performing arts.
+Approximately 80% of first-year students live on campus.
+And no wonder—Cincinnati’s residence halls aren’t your parents’ dorm rooms.
+Fully furnished with air conditioning, cable TV, and high-speed internet, many include kitchenettes and offer suite-style accommodations and panoramic vistas.
+In addition, living communities are available for first-generation college students, honors students, student-athletes, and those with other special interests as well as groups based on academic disciplines such as Nursing, Engineering, and Performing Arts.

 Take it to the next level

 All Cincinnati students admitted to a baccalaureate program are considered for the University Honors Program.
 Students do not need to submit a separate application but are invited based on their admission application.
 Typically, students invited to join the University Honors Program are among the top 5%–7% of incoming students.
 But it’s not just about academics—it’s about helping our most talented students find their passion and their place in the world.